Unstable markets drag Canadian M&A, debt issuance to four-year low

 By Maiya Keidan

-The collapse of regional banks Silicon Valley Bank and Signature Bank in the U.S. tightened credit market making funding difficult for deals.
+The collapse of regional banks Silicon Valley Bank and Signature Bank in the U.S. tightened credit markets, making funding difficult for deals.

-As the banking crisis abate and many global central banks move to the sidelines to assess the impact of rapid interest rates hikes, bankers are, however, betting that appetite for dealmaking would return.
+As the banking crisis abates and many global central banks move to the sidelines to assess the impact of rapid interest rates hikes, bankers are, however, betting that appetite for dealmaking will return.

-"We expect the second half of the year really to be where stability hopefully comes back or some kind of certainty with respect to path forward comes back and what that we expect M&A to return," said Sean Rowe, national deals markets and value creation leader at PwC Canada.
+"We expect the second half of the year really to be where stability hopefully comes back or some kind of certainty with respect to path forward and for M&A to return," said Sean Rowe, national deals markets and value creation leader at PwC Canada.

 Canadian M&A volumes totalled $34.7 billion in the first quarter, down 52.3% from a year ago, with dealmaking off to the worst start since the same period in 2020.

+Global M&A volumes during the first quarter slumped 48% to $575.1 billion as of March 30, compared with $1.1 trillion during the same period last year, according to data from Dealogic.

-After eight successive interest rate hikes, the Bank of Canada paused raising rates, while the U.S. Federal Reserve raised interest rates minimally by a quarter of a percentage point in March and said it was on the verge of pausing further rate hikes.
+After eight successive interest rate hikes, the Bank of Canada paused raising rates, while the U.S. Federal Reserve raised interest rates minimally, by a quarter of a percentage point, in March and indicated it was on the verge of pausing further rate hikes.

 Some market participants noted the second quarter is already off to a stronger start, with the mining sector gathering momentum.